 The video’s quality is the most vital feature you need to check when buying a dash camera.

-A quality dash camera will have a clear video output and a great video resolution.
+A quality dash camera must have a clear video output no matter the weather or the outside light.
 Poor audio and grainy video will offer you no benefit, and such videos will be utterly useless in accident and insurance claims.

 You must make sure you buy a dash cam that has good lens an excellent video resolution.

-Find cameras that record in HD.
+Find cameras that record at least in HD resolution( Full HD recommended).
 While a non-high-definition dash cam is usually less expensive, the purpose is defeated with a standard video output.

-When you are shopping for a dash cam for your vehicle, ensure you carefully review recorded videos before making your purchase.
+When you are shopping for a dash cam ensure you carefully review recorded videos before making your purchase.

 Dash cam Size

 Your dash cam’s size is another critical consideration you need to make as it can make a massive difference between having lots of features or giving up some.